craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ootool.md

 ## Notable Locations
 Ootool currently resides in an area of ancient power and current plot significance.
 It would be useful for Ootool's area to be well defined.

-One portion is maintained by the Scale Clan of trogladytes who travel with Ootool and defend it while reaping their reward - multicolored fungal scales.
+Two portions are maintained by the Scale Clan of trogladytes who travel with Ootool and defend it while reaping their reward - multicolored fungal scales.
 These are greatly important to their culture.

+- Temple White
+- Temple Blue
+- Temple Brown
-- Temp
+- The Climb

 One portion is maintained by a group of mutated humanoids.
 They call eachother Servitors.
 Each sports a fungal growth from an orifice of theirs.

 - Largegate
+- Housing
--
+- Feeding Growths

 Three central portions are maintained by a group of fungaloids.
 They do not welcome outsiders, but will gladly work with them for mutual gain.

 - Tunnel Maze
 - Central Stalks
 - Regrowth Chamber
+- Gathering Hall
+- Gallery